alexa-samples/skill-sample-flash-briefing-audio-feed-generator/instructions/6-test-setup.md

 ## 6. Test Your Setup

 At this point, you're done with configuring S3 and Lambda!
 All that's left to do is to test your setup!
-We'll do this by simply uploading an .mp3 file the the "audio/" folder of our S3 bucket.
+We'll do this by simply uploading an .mp3 file to the "audio/" folder of our S3 bucket.
 That act alone should invoke our Lambda function and create a well formatted .json file within our S3 bucket's "feed/" folder.

 1. Click the name of the bucket you just created
 ![configure_s3_1.png](../assets/4-configure-s3-bucket/configure_s3_1.png)